flaviovdf/tag_assess/README.rst

 * PROTIP: The cython in canopy package manager is old.
 I recommend using  easy_install or pip to install new versions.

-* Instal cython on canopy. pip does not play nice with Canopy, so use easy_install.
+* Install cython on canopy. pip does not play nice with Canopy, so use easy_install.
 Basically the same thing.

 ::